Ariana Tikao: Life and career

 Tikao grew up in Christchurch, with seven older siblings.
 She is of Māori descent through her father, and her iwi (tribe) is Kāi Tahu.
 She attended Lincoln High School, where she performed in school productions.
 In 1993 she graduated from the University of Otago with a BA in Māori Studies.
 Born Leanne, Tikao changed her first name by deed poll in the 1990s as part of reclaiming her identity as a Kāi Tahu women.

 Much of Tikao's music explores her identity as a Kāi Tahu woman.
 She was tutored in taonga pūoro by Richard Nunns and Brian Flintoff, musicians who led the revival of these traditional instruments.

 Her career began in 1993 as a singer with the folk duo Pounamu.
 She released her first solo album, Whaea, in 2002, which was a celebration of motherhood and inspired by her own experiences as a mother of two children.
 The lyrics on the album were all in te reo Māori (the Māori language).
 It was followed by Tuia (2008).
 Her third album, From Dust to Light (2012), was inspired by a photograph showing dust rising from the city of Christchurch after the 2011 earthquake.
 In 2008 she was awarded a $10,000 grant from Creative New Zealand to be the musician-in-residence at Birkbeck, University of London.
 From 2011 to 2020, Tikao worked as the Research Librarian, Māori, at the Alexander Turnbull Library in Wellington.

 In 2020 she was the recipient of the Jillian Friedlander Te Moana-nui-a-Kiwa Award, a Arts Foundation Laureate Award from the Arts Foundation of New Zealand.
 In 2022, she and Philip Brownlee were finalists for the SOUNZ Contemporary Award |Te Tohu Auaha for their composition Manaaki.
-In 2022 she completed a Master of Arts in creative writing at the International Institute of Modern Letters, and was awarded a Creative New Zealand Ursula Bethell residency at the University of Canterbury which she will take up in 2023.
+In 2022 she completed a Master of Arts in creative writing at the International Institute of Modern Letters, and was awarded a Creative New Zealand Ursula Bethell residency at the University of Canterbury which she took up in 2023.